High drama amid the champagne flutes at Geneva.

 The official debut for the SM took place at the Ambassador Hotel in Geneva, on the eve of the 1970 motor show.
 Amongst the delegation introducing the car to the press was Maserati’s Giulio Alfieri, who gave the technical briefing for the car, something of a rebuff to Citroën’s Bureau d’Études.
-An even more overt rebuff saw Robert Opron’s invitation to the launch being mislaid; said to have been an oversight, but according to the former design chief, was an overt political act .
+An even more overt rebuff saw Robert Opron’s invitation to the launch being mislaid; said to have been an oversight, but as told to author Marc Sonnery by the former design chief, was an overt political act .
 Opron made it to Geneva in the end, Claude Alain Sarre flying him over at very short notice to present his grand vision.

 Given his role within Citroën, Sarre latterly stated that he had felt duty bound to officially present the car, although it does appear as though his was very much a performance through gritted teeth.
 In his presentation, he stated, “Whenever we plan a new car, we like to achieve the impossible.
 The object was to produce a different type of sports car – a sports car anyone could drive.
 No-one thought that a very fast and very safe front-drive car could ever be produced.
 We did.”
 These words clearly stuck in his throat, for exactly one week later, he presented Bercot with his letter of resignation.